 Ben’s farm shop

-Riverford Farm’s organic fruit and veg boxes have become ubiquitous but here you can buy produce direct from the shop on Totnes’ high street.
+At this organic grocer you can buy fresh produce direct from Totnes’ high street.
 Award-winning organic pies make great takeaway dinners to heat up at home – try a traditional beef pasty, homity pie or ham and leek tarts, all handmade in the farm shop kitchen.
 Add butternut squash hummus with harissa, mixed olives and cured meats to the spread.
 Or, in season, pick up bergamot lemons, blood oranges and Seville oranges along with jam jars to make your own marmalade.

 The Riverford Field Kitchen